-Hay fever affects nearly 13 million people in the UK, equaling about one in five people.
+Hay fever affects so many of us, nearly 13 million people in the UK.
+Symptoms can be mild to debilitating.

 Many hay fever sufferers use over the counter anti-histamines.
 Antihistamines can control the condition but they do not cure it.

-There are some natural ways in which the symptoms of hay fever can be alleviated.
+There are some natural ways in which the symptoms of hay fever can be relieved.

-Hay fever occurs usually during early Spring or Summer.
-Different forms of pollen are likely to trigger hay fever at different times:
+The main months for hay fever are usually early Spring or Summer.
+Different forms of pollen are likely to trigger hay fever on different months:

 1. Consider staying indoors